 After much anticipation, the Department of Defense has officially published the final rule for Cybersecurity Maturity Model Certification (CMMC) 2.0, found in 32 CFR.
 The changes represent major wins for the Defense Industrial Base (DIB), particularly for contractors and External Service Providers (ESPs).
-Here are some key highlights that will have a significant impact:
+Here are some key highlights that will have a significant impact on those hoping to reach CMMC Level 2:

 Highlights:

-• Managed Service Providers (MSPs) no longer need to achieve their own Level 2 CMMC certification for clients to pass.
-Instead, any server or service they provide will be assessed as part of the client’s CMMC evaluation, verifying that each security function performs as required.
+Managed Service Providers (MSPs) no longer need to achieve their own CMMC Level 2 certification for clients to pass.
+Instead, any server or service they provide will be assessed as part of the client’s CMMC assessment, verifying that each security function performs as required.
 For those seeking to avoid reassessment with each client, MSPs have the option to pursue their own certification.

 Phased Rollout of CMMC 2.0:

-• Phase 2: Month 13-24: Level 2 Certification Assessments for new contracts.
+- Phase 2: Month 13-24: CMMC Level 2 Certification Assessments for new contracts.

 What’s Next?